Five things we learned from the Seahawks’ first practice of the COVID-modified 2020 training camp

 Following Wednesday’s practice, Carroll said the team thought Wright might not be recovered in time for the start of training camp, saying they thought he might need a stint on the physically unable to perform (PUP) list.

-Instead, the team’s longest-tenured player was against ready when camp began.
+Instead, the team’s longest-tenured player was again ready when camp began.

 “He had a marvelous return,’’ Carroll said.
 “He is raring to go.
 We anticipated that he could quite likely go on PUP.
 He cleared his physical with flying colors.
 We will still look after him and take care of him, but he’s in great shape.’’